timothycrosley/jiphy/README.md

 - Jiphy isn't smart enough to know when to create a var

-For now, you still have to write var infront of new variables in Jiphy.
+For now, you still have to write var in front of new variables in Jiphy.
 Jiphy simply does not yet have the smarts to know when it is and when it is not required.

 - Jiphy does not implement stdlib components, classes, etc. It's SYNTAX ONLY.